Our Baptist Distinctives

 The “B” in “BJC” stands for “Baptist.”
 And, as Baptists, there are distinctives we hold dear that lead us to defend religious freedom for everyone – including the institutional separation of church and state – through our work at BJC (Baptist Joint Committee for Religious Liberty).

-Since the founding of the Baptist movement in the early 17th century, defending religious liberty for all has been a core distinction of the faith.
+Since the founding of the Baptist movement in the early 17th century, demanding religious liberty for all has been a core part of the Baptist witness, believing that the separation of church and state is necessary for the church’s well being and prophetic witness.
+Defending religious liberty for all continues to be at the heart of the work of BJC.

 Soul Liberty